Jeremys556/Jeremys556.github.io/_posts/2025-07-20-customizingmydebianterminal.md

 What's up with all the icons!?
 They're not working!
 This is because we have not yet installed a font to allow these icons to appear correctly.
 We can download the font required [here](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.4.0/NerdFontsSymbolsOnly.zip).
 Once this zip is downloaded, open it and install both .ttf files.

-Note: If you are getting an error about not being able to read the font, you likely need to switch from a Wayland session to an x11 session.
+> If you are getting an error about not being able to read the font, you likely need to switch from a Wayland session to an x11 session.
 Do this by logging out, clicking the session type in the bottom left, and switching it to x11.
 After this, log back in and try again.
+{: .prompt-tip }

 Now let's try it again.